-Theorem 1 (Revelation Principle) Suppose there exists a mechanism $M = (S_1, \ldots, S_n, g(\cdot))$ that implements the social choice
+Theorem 1 (Revelation Principle) Suppose there exists a mechanism $M = (S_1, ..., S_n, g(\cdot))$ that implements the social choice function $f(\cdot)$ in dominant strategies.
+Then $f(\cdot)$ is truthfully implementable in dominant strategies.

 Proof: The proof follows an argument similar to that of the original Revelation Principle.
 Assume that indirect mechanism M implements $f(\cdot)$ in dominant strategies.
-Then there exists a strategy profile $s^ = (s_1^, \ldots, s_n^)$ such that $u_i(g(s_i^(\theta_i), s{-i}(\theta{-i})) - \cot_i(s_i^(\theta_i)) \ge u_i(g(s_i'(\theta_i), s{-i}(\theta{-i})) - \cot_i(s_i'(\theta_i)))$ for all s_i' and s{-i} , and $f(\theta_i) = g((s_1^(\theta_1), \ldots, s_n^(\theta_n)))$.
-Create a new mechanism M' such that, when given type θ_i , mechanism M' executes strategy s_i^ and charges $\cot_i(s_i^(\theta_i))$.
+Then there exists a strategy profile $s^ = (s_1^, \ldots, s_n^)$ such that $u_i(g(s_i^(\theta_i), s{-i}(\theta{-i})) - \operatorname{cost}i(s_i^(\theta_i)))$ \geq $u_i(g(s'i(\theta_i), s{-i}(\theta{-i})) - \operatorname{cost}i(s'i(\theta_i)))$ for all s'i and s{-i} , and $f(\theta_i) = g((s_1^(\theta_1), \dots, s_n^(\theta_n)))$.
+Create a new mechanism M' such that, when given type θ_i , mechanism M' executes strategy s_i^ and charges $\operatorname{cost}i(s_i^(\theta_i))$.
 If $s_i^(\theta_i)$ is the optimal strategy for agent i for each $\theta_i \in \Theta_i$ in mechanism M, given any set of strategies chosen by the other agents, then truth telling will be a dominant strategy in M'.
 Thus, there is a mechanism that truthfully implements $f(\cdot)$.
-Using a similar argument, it is possible to derive a Bayes-Nash Revelation Principle.
+Using a similar argument, it is possible to derive a Bayes-Nash Revelation Principle. \square

-At £rst reading, Theorem 1 suggests that designing mechanisms for deliberative agents is the identical problem as designing mechanisms for fully rational agents.
-However, there are several unrealistic assumptions made in Theorem 1 which are above and beyond the criticisms of the Revelation Principle for classic settings [3].
+At first reading, Theorem 1 suggests that designing mechanisms for deliberative agents is the identical problem to designing mechanisms for fully rational agents.
+However, there are several unrealistic assumptions made in Theorem 1, which are above and beyond the criticisms of the Revelation Principle for classic settings [3].

 First, Theorem 1 assumes that an agent is capable of revealing its type to the mechanism in a single step.
-While this can be a large burden for a classical agent, in a deliberative-agent setting it implies that an agent must communicate a full description of its cost function, its algorithms, its performance pro£les, and all features of its current problem instances.
+While this can be large burden for a classical agent, in a deliberativeagent setting it implies that an agent must communicate a full description of its cost function, its algorithms, its performance profiles, and all features of its current problem instances.
 It is unreasonable to assume that a deliberative agent would be capable of doing such a thing.
-Second, Theorem 1 assumes that the mechanism itself has enough computational and information gathering resources of its own to determine the preferences of all agents.
-This is in addition to determining the outcome once it knows the preferences of all agents, which may be a computationally dif£cult problem in and of itself.
+Second, Theorem 1 assumes that the mechanism center has enough computational and information gathering resources of its own to determine the preferences of all agents.
+This is in addition to determining the outcome once it knows the preferences, which may be a computationally difficult problem in and of itself.2

-4.2 Properties for Mechanisms
+4.2.
+Properties for Mechanisms

 The problem with the approach proposed by Theorem 1 is that it ignores the fact that the agents participating in the mechanism are deliberative.
-We believe that good mechanisms for deliberative agents should have not only traditional desirable properties such as individual rationality and incentive-compatibility, but should also exhibit desirable deliberative properties.
+We believe that good mechanisms for deliberative agents should have not only traditional desirable properties such as individual rationality and strategy-proofness, but should also exhibit desirable deliberative properties.
 In this section we outline some intuitive deliberative properties we believe a mechanism should exhibit.

 A concern with the approach taken in Theorem 1 was the assumption that the mechanism could take responsibility for solving deliberation problems for the agents.
 We believe that this assumption shifts too high a computational burden to the mechanism center, and that the main role of the mechanism center should be to determine an outcome, once it knows the preferences of the agents.
-That is, we believe that a mechanism should be preference formation-independent in that the mechanism should not be involved with the process by which agents form their preferences.
+That is, we believe that a mechanism should be preference formationindependent in that the mechanism should not be involved with the process by which agents form their preferences.

-Property 1 (Preference formation-independent) A mechanism should be preference formation-independent.
+Property 1 (Preference formation-independent) A

+mechanism should be preference formation-independent.
 That is, a mechanism should not be involved in the process by which agents form their preferences.
 In particular, the mechanism should not solve agents' individual deliberation problems.